mosip/mosip-infra/deployment/sandbox/README.md

 # MOSIP Sandbox Deployer

-Enables the creation of MOSIP sandbox on a machine with Linux OS.
+Enables the creation of MOSIP sandbox on a single machine running Linux.
 Using pre-crafted docker images, it enables one to quickly setup MOSIP for trying and demonstrating.

 THIS IS NOT FOR PRODUCTION DEPLOYMENTS.